 Youth Chamber Connection (YC²) is a chamber music program for young musicians in the Pittsburgh and tri-state area.
 YC² is a shared program of Three Rivers Young Peoples Orchestras (TRYPO), the Pittsburgh Youth Symphony Orchestra (PYSO), and City Music Center of Duquesne University (CMC), and is open to all interested students, regardless of music program affiliation.
-There are 19 chamber groups featuring 81 musicians already formed for the 2017-18 school year.
+In 2017-18, we had 19 chamber groups featuring 81 musicians, and they performed nearly 100 times throughout the community.
 Click on the JOIN tab to read about our program offerings.

 It started on a back porch in Chautauqua!

 In the summer of 2014, Three Rivers Young Peoples Orchestras (TRYPO) Executive Director, Lindsey Nova, and TRYPO Board President, Paula Rehn, were invited to Chautauqua, NY, to visit with a dozen young musicians, guests of Jim Cunningham (WQED-FM) and his wife, Laurie.
 For three summers, the Cunninghams had been renting a house so students could attend Chautauqua Music Camp and study chamber music together.
 Most of the students that summer were members of TRYPO, and a few were joining the Pittsburgh Youth Symphony Orchestra (PYSO) that fall.
 Lindsey and Paula saw the potential for the program to grow, and TRYPO's Board of Directors agreed to assume responsibility for the residential camp the next year.

 August 2015, TRYPO expanded the Chautauqua program to two houses, invited members of both TRYPO and PYSO, and doubled attendance to 26 campers!
 Lindsey and Craig Johnson, Executive Director of PYSO, invited members of their board of directors to visit Chautauqua, attend the students' final performance, and discuss the possiblity of forming a shared chamber program in Pittsburgh.
 Carolyn and Bill Byham, avid arts-supporters in Pittsburgh, agreed to host the group for lunch at their summer home in Chautauqua.
 It was on the Byham's back porch, surrounded by sunshine, good food, and the students' love of chamber music, that the seeds of YC² were planted.